amitlan/website/writing/pg/partition-logical-replication/index.md

 That is, you cannot replicate partitioned tables directly.
-As the hint says, you can replicate the individual (leaf) partitions by explicitly adding them to the publication, provided partitions on the receiving end matches one-to-one with the published partitions.
+As the hint says, you can replicate the individual (leaf) partitions by explicitly adding them to the publication, provided the set of partitions on the receiving end matches one-to-one with the published partitions.
 It is perhaps manageable by having your partitioning DDL script also have some code to manage the publication status of individual partitions.